Missouri county aerial photographs produced by the Agriculture Stabilization and Conservation Service.

 Dry Hill School, Carter County, Missouri Records, 1923-1958 (R0607)

 (1 roll of microfilm)

-These are microfilm copies of the school records for Dry Hill School in Carter county, Missouri.
+The Dry Hill School, Carter County, Missouri Records contain microfilm copies of the school records for Dry Hill School in Carter County, Missouri.
 Included are the record books of the district clerks and teachers' registers from 1923 to 1958.

 These are printed minutes of the second and thirteenth annual meetings of the Eleven Points

 River Baptist Association, 1890 and 1901.
 Founded as the Elevenpoint River Association of Missionary

 Baptists, the association included churches in Carter, Howell, Oregon, and Ripley counties in

 The Patricia Shively Elmore Papers contain diaries, correspondence, genealogy, scrapbooks, and photographs related to the donor’s family.
 This collection also contains diplomas, commencement programs, military documents, photographs, souvenir postcards, films, and funeral memorabilia of the donor’s second husband, William “Bill” Elmore.